Shevonne Hunt hosts Feed Play Love, the daily bite-sized parenting podcast that puts expert advice and real-life stories in your pocket.

 Grandparents weave a cocoon around children - with love, warmth and knowledge.
 Both of my children have a special relationship with their grandparents, something separate to what they have with me or my husband.
 Even the ones that are no longer with us.

+When George died, my daughter Darcy was only three.
+She didn’t really understand what it all meant, or that she’d never see Georgie again.
 But George is still a big part of our family life.
 His photo is all around our flat; on the fridge, beside Darcy’s bed, next to the coffee machine playing his bass.

 Darcy still talks about Georgie.
 She will recount a story about how they shelled beans together, or how he used to tease her with chocolate.
-In some ways I think even my son, who was only six months at the time, has a sense of his Nono George and the fact he’s still a part of our family.
+In some ways, I think even my son - who was only six months at the time - has a sense of his Nono George, and the fact he’s still a part of our family.

 Everyone has a different relationship with their grandparents.
 Some have beautiful memories, others none at all.
 Not all grandparents want to be involved with their grandchildren.
 My kids are just incredibly lucky that they have grandparents who love them to bits and want to be a part of their lives.

 My kids have the added benefit of an Italian nona who lives in Adelaide.
 Nona is a little mad, and I don’t think she’d mind me saying it.
 Nona will send videos to the kids dressed up as a fortune-teller, or with some other crazy costume on.
-When she comes to visit she is always laden down with gifts for the kids, and will spend hours playing with them, making mud pies and grassy potions, or building crafty things out of just about anything.
+When she comes to visit, she is always laden down with gifts for the kids and will spend hours playing with them, making mud pies and grassy potions, or building crafty things out of just about anything.
 Don’t even start me on her cooking.
 The fact my daughter has been such a fussy eater for half her little life is a crying shame.

 If all of those wonderful things aren’t what childhood memories are made of, I don’t know what is.
 What a gift.
 It’s one that their grandparents give freely, and one I’m incredibly grateful for.
-Even more than all the baby sitting and caring they do when I need them.
+Even more than all the babysitting and caring they do when I need them.

 As far as I’m concerned, every day should be Grandparent’s Day, they rock!